 Soft Key Description Event mode EVENT MODE - default user that contains settings and features for 3 Event.
 Please refer to the 3 Event owner's manual. edit user EDIT USER - provides utilities for adding new users, editing existing users.
-Image: Solution of the second sec
+Jump Rec Jum Rec Jum

-Soft Key Description edit name Press the LEFT , RIGHT , UP or DOWN arrow soft keys to navigate the keyboard.
+Soft Key Description edit name Press the LEFT, RIGHT, UP or DOWN arrow soft keys to navigate the keyboard.
 Select BACK at the top of the keyboard to remove unwanted letters.
 Select MORE CHARACTERS to toggle capital/lowercase letters and numbers.
 Select SPACE to add a space between characters.
 Press the SAVE soft key when finished entering the name. next setting Press the NEXT SETTING soft key to navigate the settings.
 Press the UP or DOWN arrow key to find the appropriate setting option.
 Press the CANCEL soft key to return to original settings.
-Press the SAVE soft key to save the editicon Use the EDIT ICON soft key to select icon and color.
+Press the SAVE soft key to save the modifications. edit icon Use the EDIT ICON soft key to select icon and color.